nwpointer/three-landscape/README.md

 [<img src="/thumbnail.png">](https://three-landscape.vercel.app/)

 Note: this package is not capable of procedurally generating terrain.
-Height maps and other textures must be authored offline in programs such as [WorldCreator](https://www.world-creator.com/) or generated at run time with custom logic.
-This is something I'm interested in for its potential to reduce bundle sizes but is out of scope for this module.
+Height maps and other textures must be authored offline in programs such as [WorldCreator](https://www.world-creator.com/) or [Blender](https://www.blender.org/).

 ### Demo: